 - With the user or group selected, expand the directory tree in the right-hand pane.
 Select an appropriate infrastructure level and click Assign Access Rights.

-Even when you have restricted your users access to infrastructure elements that contain an amount of sockets equal to or less than your licensed amount, vCommander will see all of the sockets available for the entire managed system.
+Even when you have restricted your users access to infrastructure elements that contain an amount of sockets equal to or less than your licensed amount, vCommander will see all of the sockets available for the entire cloud account (managed system).
 If this amount is higher than the amount for which you purchased licensing, you will receive warnings about exceeding your license.
 These warnings appear whenever a vCommander user logs into the system, but are never shown to any Service Portal users.

 If you have any questions about your license and its enforcement, please contact firstname.lastname@example.org or your account manager directly.